Why Do Babies Keep Rubbing Their Ears – Reasons New Parents Must Know

 1. Your Baby is Tired or Extremely Bored

-2. Your Child Has Just Discovered The Ear
+2. Your Child Has Just Discovered the Ear

 Babies are always exploring everything around them.
 This also includes their own body.
 As they discover hands and fingers one day and begin to understand that they can control them, there is also a possibility that they end up discovering ears on the sides of their heads by accident.
-When that happens, they will constantly attempt to feel them again and touch it repetitively.
+When that happens, they will constantly attempt to feel them again and touch them repetitively.

 - Curiosity is a good thing for this age.
 Talk to your child and show him your own ear, letting him understand what it looks like.

-3. The Earwax Inside The Ear Has Built Up Considerably
+3. The Earwax Inside the Ear Has Built Up Considerably

 The production of earwax is a natural process that begins early in life.
 Throughout that phase, parents attempt to clean the earwax by using earbuds or other unorthodox techniques.
 Since these are considerably larger than the canal, rather than pulling out the wax, they end up pushing it deeper within.
-This causes an itching sensation.
+This causes an itching sensation (2).

 - Instead of using a cotton swab, make use of a cloth dipped in warm water.
 Wipe the outer area without letting any water enter the canal.